-- The EIP is performance-based and we have no history of changing performance metrics mid-cycle.
-The weightings of the performance metrics for Messrs.
-Durcan and Adams were changed in February 2012 when their positions were changed due to Mr. Appleton's death. - We offer limited perquisites to our Named Executive Officers and we do not offer any special retirement benefits for our Named Executive Officers other than participation in our retirement plans on the same basis as other employees. - · We do not have agreements with our officers that provide tax gross-up protection for change in control excise taxes. - Our equity incentive plans prohibit repricing of options or stock appreciation rights ("SARs") (directly or indirectly) without prior shareholder approval. - Our insider trading policy prohibits our officers and directors from engaging in pledging or hedging activities involving our stock. - We have established stock ownership guidelines for our directors and officers.
-For fiscal 2012, all officers and directors were in compliance with the guidelines.
+- The EIP is performance-based and we have no history of changing performance metrics mid-cycle. - We offer limited perquisites to our Named Executive Officers and we do not offer any special retirement benefits for our Named Executive Officers other than participation in our retirement plans on the same basis as other employees. - We do not have agreements with our officers that provide tax gross-up protection for change in control excise taxes. - Our equity incentive plans prohibit repricing of options or stock appreciation rights ("SARs") (directly or indirectly) without prior shareholder approval.

+- Our insider trading policy prohibits our officers and directors from engaging in pledging or hedging activities involving our stock. - We have an independent Chairman of the Board. - Our executive officers and directors were in compliance with our stock ownership guidelines for fiscal 2014.

-Consideration of the 2012 Advisory Vote on Executive Compensation
+Consideration of the 2013 Advisory Vote on Executive Compensation

-At the Annual Meeting of Shareholders on January 24, 2012, in the first advisory vote on executive compensation, over 90% of the shares voted were voted in support of the compensation of our named executive officers.
+At the Fiscal 2013 Annual Meeting of Shareholders on January 23, 2014, in our annual advisory vote on executive compensation, over 95% of the shares voted were voted in support of the compensation of our named executive officers.
 The Committee appreciates and values the views of our shareholders.
-In considering the results of the 2012 advisory vote on executive compensation, the Committee concluded that the compensation paid to our executive officers and the Company's overall executive pay practices have strong shareholder support and have been effective in implementing the Company's stated compensation philosophy and objectives.
+In considering the results of the fiscal 2013 advisory vote on executive compensation, the Committee concluded that the compensation paid to our executive officers and our overall executive pay practices have strong shareholder support and have been effective in implementing our stated compensation philosophy and objectives.
 The Committee recognizes that executive pay practices and notions of sound governance principles continue to evolve.
 Consequently, the Committee intends to continue to seek the advice and counsel of its compensation advisors.
 Our shareholders may communicate any concerns or opinions on executive pay directly to the Committee or the Board.
-Please refer to "Executive Sessions and Communications with the Board of Directors" on page 7 for information about communicating with the Board.
+Please refer to "Executive Sessions and Communications with the Board of Directors" on page 9 for information about communicating with the Board.